amitashnanda/amitashnanda.github.io/_pages/experience.md

       <ul class="experience-list">

         <li><strong>Bedrock Automation Asset Development:</strong> Automated end-to-end user stories for Airbus PPR scenarios using image-based and text-based recognition.
-Developed a new testing methodology and integrated it into the 3D Experience software. .</li>
+Developed a new testing methodology and integrated it into the 3D Experience software.</li>

         <li><strong>Automated Framework:</strong> Worked on customization and integration using RESTful web services and hybrid app development using Apache Cordova, enhanced cross-platform functionality and user experience.</li>